buildpacks/rfcs/text/0000-stack-buildpacks.md

 - *stack buildpack* - a type of root buildpack that runs against the stack image(s) instead of an app.
 Stack buildpacks must not make changes to the build and run images that either violate stack [compatibility guarantees](https://github.com/buildpacks/spec/blob/main/platform.md#compatibility-guarantees) or violate the contract defined by that stack's author.
 - *userspace buildpack* - the traditional definition of a buildpack (i.e. does not run as root, and runs against an app)

 A new type of buildpack, called a Stack buildpack, may run against a stack (both build and run images) in order to extend it in ways that are only possible by running privileged commands.
+Unlike userspace buildpacks, stack buildpack can modify any path on the filesystem.
+Userspace buildpack can only create/modify disjoint layers (either by adding a dir to `<layers>` or modifying an app slice), which makes possible features like individual layer reuse that is independent or ordering.

 A stackpack may also define a list of mixins that it provides to the stack, or indicate that it will provide _any_ mixin.
 In this way, a stack that is missing a mixin required by a buildpack may have that mixin provided by a stack buildpack.

 A stack provider may choose to include stack buildpacks with the stack they distribute.
 If a stack includes any stack buildpacks, the following will occur when the build phase starts:

-1. If any requested mixin is not provided by the stack, the lifecycle will compare the missing mixins to the static list of mixins provided by stack buildpacks.
+1. If any requested mixin is not provided by the stack, the lifecycle will compare the missing mixins to the static list of mixins provided by stack buildpacks in accordance with [stage-specific mixin rules](https://github.com/buildpacks/rfcs/pull/109).
 If any mixins are still not provided, the build will fail.
 1. The lifecycle will run the detect phase for all stackpacks defined in the builder.
 1. The lifecycle will execute the stack buildpack build phase for all passing stackpack(s).
 If no stack buildpacks pass detect, the build will continue the build phase as normal (running userspace buildpacks).
 1. After, during, or before the lifecycle's build phase, the lifecycle will begin a new phase called _extend_.